-Christopher Ward partners with one of the giants of English football in a deal that will benefit company, club, community and fans alike
+The five-year deal with one of the giants of English football is already benefiting company, club, community and fans alike

 Everton are one of the most respected names in English football – known as the ‘people’s club’ in their home city of Liverpool.

-Since their inception in 1878 as ‘St Domingo’s FC – they were initially a Sunday school team based in the Everton district of the city – the club has won nine league championships, five FA Cups and the UEFA Cup Winners’ Cup.
+Since their inception in 1878 as ‘St Domingo’s FC’ – they were initially a Sunday school team based in the Everton district of the city – the club have won nine league championships, five FA Cups and the UEFA Cup Winners’ Cup.
 No team has played more seasons in the English top flight.

-So when Christopher Ward was looking to partner with a global sporting brand, Everton were the perfect candidate.
-The club are known and respected worldwide, and their method of doing things, the ‘Everton way’, chimes with Christopher Ward’s ethos of bringing together tradition and modernity.
+So when Christopher Ward was looking to partner with a global sporting brand, Everton were the perfect candidates.
+The Blues are known and respected worldwide, and their method of doing things, the ‘Everton way’, chimes with Christopher Ward’s ethos of bringing together tradition and modernity.

 Christopher Ward has strong links to Liverpool, and the company has often talked about the city’s watchmaking heritage in its communications.
 Mike France, CEO and co-founder of Christopher Ward, is from Formby, just north of the city, and is also a long-time Everton fan.